codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 789 words; Updated: November 7, 2019
+      Length: 789 words; Updated: Nov 2019

    .. rst-class:: list-abstract

-      When using ``mysqldump`` for State Snapshot Transfers, and a new node joins a cluster, after it requests data from the cluster, it may fail.
-Looking at the database error log, there may be entries that says there were SQL Syntax errors.
+      When using ``mysqldump`` for state transfers for a new node, it may fail.
+In the database error log, there may be entries that says there were SQL Syntax errors.

 .. container:: list-col2